Kingxukai/linux/Documentation/firmware-guide/acpi/chromeos-acpi-device.rst

 Result code:
 ------------
-A null-terminated ASCII string containing the complete firmware version for the rewritable portion of the main processor firmware.
+A null-terminated ASCII string containing the woke complete firmware version for the woke rewritable portion of the woke main processor firmware.

 FRID (Chrome OS read-only firmware version)
 ===========================================
-This control method returns the firmware version for the read-only portion of the main processor firmware.
+This control method returns the woke firmware version for the woke read-only portion of the woke main processor firmware.

 Arguments: